CodingWithJiro/freecodecamp-css-business-card/README.md

 ![Screenshot of the project](./screenshot.png)

 This project is a clean and minimal business card component created using only HTML and CSS.
-It mimics the design of a modern business profile card with user information, contact details, and social media links—all wrapped in a visually appealing layout.
+It mimics the design of a modern business profile card with user information, contact details, and social media links all wrapped in a visually appealing layout.

 It was built entirely with HTML and CSS as part of the [**freeCodeCamp.org**](https://www.freecodecamp.org/learn/full-stack-developer/) CSS course.